IkigaiLabsETH/ikigAI/README.md

 Fine-tuning for GPT-3.5 is a game-changer.
 Price is bit expensive though.
 It's 4x expensive than the base gpt3.5 model.Here are a few examples of applications that will benefit from this development:

-Customer Service Chatbots: Personalized chatbots that cater to web3, offering more accurate and relevant responses.
+- Customer Service Chatbots:
+Personalized chatbots that cater to web3, offering more accurate and relevant responses.

+- Content Creation:
-Content Creation: Custom content generators tailored for specific genres, such as an NFT Art Magazine.
+Custom content generators tailored for specific genres, such as an NFT Art Magazine.

+- E-commerce Assistants:
-E-commerce Assistants: Chatbots designed to understand and respond to specific product queries, assisting in shopping decisions.
+Chatbots designed to understand and respond to specific product queries.

+- Recipe Generators:
-Recipe Generators: Tools that generate recipes based on specific cuisine preferences.
+Tools that generate recipes based on specific cuisine preferences.

+- Financial Analysis:
-Financial Analysis: AI tools fine-tuned to analyze stock market trends, real estate values, or the cryptocurrency industry.
+AI tools fine-tuned to analyze stock market trends, real estate values, or the cryptocurrency industry.

+- Creative Arts:
-Creative Arts: AI-assisted music composition or art design tools tailored for specific genres and styles.
+AI-assisted music composition or art design tools tailored for specific genres and styles.

+- Travel Assistants:
-Travel Assistants: Virtual travel guides fine-tuned for specific regions, offering local insights, language support, and travel tips.
+Virtual travel guides fine-tuned for specific regions, offering local insights, language support, and travel tips.

+- Home Automation:
-Home Automation: Voice assistants fine-tuned to understand commands for specific smart home systems or appliances.
+Voice assistants fine-tuned to understand commands for specific smart home systems or appliances.

-Technical Support: Automated systems tailored to guide users through troubleshooting specific products or software.
+- Real Estate:

-Real Estate Platforms: AI assistants that provide property suggestions based on very specific user preferences.
+AI assistants that provide property suggestions based on very specific user preferences.

+- Weather Forecasting:
-Weather Forecasting: AI tools tailored to provide detailed weather analyses for surfers or snowboarders.
+AI tools tailored to provide detailed weather analyses for surfers or snowboarders.

 Happy fine-tuning!